Skip to main content.

 If you are an international student and believe you are eligible for an English Language Test Waiver, you will have access to a waiver form on your Bard portal after you submit your application to Bard College.
 The Admission Office will review your waiver form and, if you meet the criteria, the Admission Committee will waive the English Language Test requirement, and will notify you of their decision.

-Once you submit your Common Application, it may take 24-48 hours for us to confirm receipt of your application.
+Once you submit your Common Application or Coalition with Scoir, it may take 24 to 48 hours for us to confirm receipt of your application.
 Once we receive your application, you will be emailed a confirmation which includes the credentials to access your Bard Portal.

-If you submit your Common Application on the deadline date but still have required materials to submit, please note that you will have time to upload those application materials after that deadline date as long as your Common Application has been submitted.
+If you submit your application on the deadline date but still have required materials to submit, please note that you will have time to upload those application materials after that deadline date as long as your application has been submitted.
 It is important, however, that you submit those final materials as soon as possible after the deadline has passed as the admission committee cannot read incomplete applications.

 Please do not mail or email any materials directly to the Admission Office unless instructed to do so.
 Use your Bard Portal and go to your Application Tab to upload and view submitted materials.